 Your child is now able to hold up their heads when you sit them on your lap.
 They seem to want to look around at every one and everything.
 This is a great opportunity to get some board books with simple pictures.
 Buy the ones with textures and shiny things or anything that gets the motor senses going.

 Sit them down on your lap and pull out a board book.
 How would you feel if someone just opened it, read words and closed it?
 Boring, right?
 There is so much more to the experience.
-But in my opinion, one of the most important things to do is to hold one of their hands in yours, and hold it in a pointer position.
-You can put the middle to the pinky fingers down, leaving the index up- so now they are pointing with your help.
+But in my opinion, one of the most important things to do is to hold one of their hands in yours, and mold the child’s hand in a pointer position.
+You can put the middle to the pinky fingers down, leaving the index up pointing with your help.

 As you read the word, circle the entire object.
 Talk about the color, the texture, what the object might do, what it might sound like or smell like.
 If they turn the page on their own, let them.
 The more you sound excited, the more they will wonder why it’s exciting.
 Again, don’t be overly excited.
 Just give a soft, “Awwwwe, look at that!
 It’s red.
 Pretty pretty red.”
 If they are focused, continue.
 Have them point to red on their shirt or something in the house.
 Make some soft sound effects, but again, there is no need to overstimulate.
 Sound out a crunching apple, or the wind blowing in the trees.
+When it’s food, I always pretend to grab some and eat it and let them pretend.
+If they are eating soft foods, this will make a lot of sense to them.
 Speak softly, even if you gasp or awe, you can do it in a soft voice.
 After all, you aren’t trying to frighten the child, you are just showing enthusiasm for how cool words and objects are.

 Later, you’ll be able to ask them about objects in the book, and they may be pointing them out in no time.